b-ryan/farmhand/README.md

 ## Web Interface

 The [Farmhand UI](https://github.com/b-ryan/farmhand-ui) project provides a web interface for Farmhand.
-Hop over to that project to download.
+Hop over to that project to get started.
 Here's a preview of what it looks like:

 ![Screenshot](https://github.com/b-ryan/farmhand-ui/raw/master/preview.png)